 These are the BEST Places to Visit in Kyoto!

-Why it’s so awesome: This temple is one of the most popular landmarks in Kyoto and it’s easy to see why.
-It’s a golden temple surrounded by gardens that are perfectly designed to invoke serenity and peace.
+Why it’s so awesome: This temple is one of the most famous temples in Kyoto and it’s easy to see why.
+It’s a golden pavilion surrounded by gardens that are perfectly designed to invoke serenity and peace.
 The site was once built as a retirement home for a famous shogun and was made a temple after his death.
 Get this one on your Kyoto itinerary.

-Why it’s so awesome: If you’ve ever seen Memoirs of a Geisha and marveled at the scenes where the characters walked along pathways lined with bright red pillars, then this is where those images were shot.
-This Kyoto must-see is the city’s most iconic location and includes thousands of the red torii gates set along trails that wind their way up the mountain.
+Why it’s so awesome: If you’ve ever seen Memoirs of a Geisha and marvelled at the scenes where the characters walked along pathways lined with bright red pillars, then the Fushimi Inari shrine is where those images were shot.
+This Kyoto must-visit attraction is the city’s most iconic location and includes thousands of the red torii gates set along trails that wind their way up the mountain.

 What to do there: You’ll need most of an afternoon to explore this site.
 The trails are surrounded by a network of shrines and you’ll get amazing views at key spots up the mountain.
 Make sure you spend some time at the Yotsutsuji Intersection, where you’ll be able to take some amazing pictures of Kyoto.